Sushmita-RK/Sushmita-Portfolio/README.md

 The project is a fully responsive Single Page Application (SPA) designed with a modern "glassmorphism" dark theme, colorful gradients, and subtle animations to create an engaging and professional user experience.

-View the Live Demo (Add your deployment link here)
+View the Live Demo: https://sushmita-rk-protfolio-website.netlify.app/

 ## Key Features